The Threat of Adversarial Attacks on Machine Learning in Network Security -- A Survey: Adversarial Attack Classification

 \subsubsection{Generative Adversarial Networks For Launching and Thwarting Adversarial Attacks on Network Intrusion Detection Systems}

 A Generative adversarial network (GAN) - based adversarial attack was proposed by Usama et al. \cite{usama2019generative}.
 Their method was the first attempt to utilize GAN-based adversarial attacks against a black box Intrusion detection system (IDS) while still preserving the functional behavior of the network traffic.
-In addition, a GAN based defense was also proposed to improve the robustness of the IDS against adversarial attacks.
-The training method is adversarial training, which injects adversarial examples into the training data which helps the deep learning model to learn the possible adversarial perturbations.
-Unlike similar adversarial training methods in which the model becomes robust to only the adversarial samples which it was trained against, making it only as effective as signature based IDS or anomaly detection models, the approach used in this paper is more effective.
-Since a generative model is included in the deep learning based IDS pipeline, the adversarial training captures the adversarial samples that are generated by the generative model.
-Therefore, both known and unknown adversarial perturbations are identified and mitigated against.
+In some cases, their attack dropped the accuracy of the detection model from 84.3 to 43.4 percent.